Sensitivity Analysis in Supply Chain Design and Planning

 Identifying Robust Solutions for Decision-Making Under Uncertainty

 When the sensitivity of a solution to certain variables is understood, its robustness can be determined.
 Robust solutions have the greatest probability of performance (e.g. cost minimization) across a spectrum of various inputs.
 This can also be thought of as the slope of a line of single best answers, given different inputs.
 In fact, the key metrics from scenario output can be graphed in precisely this manner.
-The shape of the resulting solution curve tells a story which can provide rich insight into robustness, trade-offs, and ‘best value’ during the decision-making process.
+The shape of the resulting solution curve tells a story which can provide rich insight into robustness, trade-offs, and ‘best value’ during the supply chain decision-making process.

 While optimization as a tool provides the single best answer, our implicit obligation to our stakeholders should be to identify robust solutions under uncertain conditions to enable a better decision-making process.
 While providing multiple scenarios and answers seemingly puts the burden back on the decision-makers, it in fact equips them with a deeper and multi-dimensional understanding of the potential implications of that decision.
 This is the harmony between powerful software and adept business analysis!